Noeda/caramia/README.md

 have several backends but for the moment there are no resources or good reasons to do that.

+While we do have API documentation, there are no good examples.
+The first module you want to look at is `Caramia.Context` because you need to run `giveContext` before you can use any other functionality.

 Here are the most important features of this library:

   * Low-level, but convenient to use